maurycyw/StaggeredGridView/README.md

 ## Introduction

 This is a modified version of Android's experimental StaggeredGridView.
+The StaggeredGridView allows the user to create a GridView with uneven rows similar to how Pinterest looks.
 Includes own OnItemClickListener and OnItemLongClickListener, selector, and fixed position restore.

 ## Setup